yousrahanif/foundLost-Client/README.md

 - **User Authentication**: Secure registration, login, and social login options.
 - **Manage Your Posts**: Users can view, update, and delete their own posts based on their credentials.
 - **Recovered Items Section**: A dedicated area to view items that have been recovered.
-- **Protected Routes**: Pages and actions are secured and require user login.
+- **Protected Routes**: Pages and actions are secured and require user login....

 ## NPM Packages Used